ecubesrl/tweetsdemo-service/README.md

 #### An Ambari service to deploy a real-word data ingestion from Twitter to Solr with NiFi
 This tweets demo service shows real time tweets on a dashboard.
 It requires HDFS, Kafka, NiFi and Solr already installed and started on the Hortonworks Sandbox.
 You also need a Twitter account and a Twitter application token (follow the instructions below to create one).

+##### Credits:
+  - Davide Isoardi: data modelling, NiFi workflows and Solr collections
+  - Davide Vergari: demo architecture and Ambari Service

+Future improvments:
+  - Giuseppe Maldarizzi: Storm topologies and custom real time visualization
+  - Marco Gaido: Spark machine learning and Python improvments to Ambari Service

 Prerequisites:
   - HDP Sandbox 2.4
   - The service requires that HDFS, Kafka and Solr are started on the Sandbox.
   - Apache NiFi must be installed and started; use [this](https://github.com/abajwa-hw/ambari-nifi-service) guide to install Apache NiFi.
-  - You need admin rights to the Sandbox.
-To enable admin access on the Sandbox follow the instructions below:
+  - You need admin rights to Ambari.
+To enable admin access on Ambari follow the instructions below:
-    - Login to the sandbox
+    - Login to the Sandbox with SSH or via [Shell in a box](http://sandbox.hortonworks.com:4200)
     - Run the following command:
 ```
 ambari-admin-password-reset